 “What are you doing now, you great galumph,” Witch Stein bellowed at her cheese husband.
 “I brought you food that will never run out.
 Now it’s time for you to get to work!”

 The cheese man peered at her with his curd eyes and blinked.
 He snatched the loaf of bread from between the witches’ brooms, nearly spilling them both into the river, and took a colossal bite.
 Before he finished chewing, the loaf sprang back to its original size with a pop.
 The cheese man took another bite, watched the loaf grow back again, and grinned a cheesy grin.

-Then he tossed the loaf aside and guzzled at the river again.
+Then he tossed the loaf aside and guzzled at the river.
 Witch Stein and Etheldred looked at one another and shrugged.

-Soon, the raging river became a babbling brook, the brook became a trickle, and then the trickle dried up completely.
+Soon, the raging river became a babbling brook, and the brook became a trickle.
+Then the trickle dried up completely.
 He’d guzzled up all of the water for miles and miles.
 The cheese man sat up and coughed out a cloud of dust.

 “Don’t you dare!”
 Witch Stein flew up and buzzed in his ear like a gnat.
 “You stay right where you are.
 Etheldred, can you do that trick with water, too?”